From Failure to Success: Fixing Digital Transformation Mistakes

 How to Fix It:

-- create a simple scoring system – rate technology options based on business
+- Create a simple scoring system – rate technology options based on business impact, not cool

 factor.